ADR 040: Storage and SMT State Commitments

 H).
 The number of old versions supported for

-Moreover, SDK could provide a way to directly access the state.
+Moreover, Cosmos SDK could provide a way to directly access a historical state.
 However, a state machine shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.